coco33920/cv/docs/index.md

 ### Active projects
 My currently active projects are
+* [HTMLFromTeXBooks](https://github.com/coco33920/HTMLFromTeXBooks) A simple program to transforms TeX Books (simple) in HTML (for publishing on ScribbleHub for example!)
 * [AngryCAS](https://github.com/coco33920/AngryCAS) The most angry and cynical CAS ever.
 Written in OCaml using dune
 * [The Baguette#](https://www.baguettesharp.fr) ecosystem : currently the interpreter is finished, being uploaded on the OPAM repositories.
 Written in OCaml using dune
   * The interpreter repository is [here](https://github.com/coco33920/ocaml-baguettesharp-interpreter)